JakeD520/Lucian/03_Episodes/S01E01/Scene 8.md

 She lets herself be pulled into a **brief dance** by a stranger — a messy, spinning twirl, more joy than grace.
 She laughs joyfully.

-Zadie watches, leaning against a post, pretending bored detachment.
-But the corners of his mouth twitch.
+Zadie watches, leaning against a post.
+The corners of his mouth twitch.

 **ZADIE**
 (calling out)